-- Hammond Pond Deighan Property, Hampden, Maine - Preserves 219 acres of privately owned forest and wetland along Hammond Pond and the Souadabscook River.
+- Hammond Pond Deighan Property, Hampden, Maine - Preserves 219 acres of privately owned forest and wetland along Hammond Pond and the Souadabscook Stream.

 - 150 Baker Road Property, Winterport, Maine - Preserves about half of a 9.56 acre privately owned property including all of its approximately 841 feet of shoreline along Cove Brook, an historic Atlantic Salmon spawning and rearing stream, and much of the confluence of Baker Brook and Cove Brook.

-- Turtle Head Park, Hampden, Maine - The Protected Property consists of approximately 8.49 acres and includes approximately 4,098 feet of undeveloped shoreline along Sucker Brook, Turtle Cove and the Penobscot River.
-It is to to developed into a park for all to enjoy with walking trails, canoe and kayak launch, picnic tables, ample parking, restrooms, and a beautiful pebble beach looking south along the Penobscot.
+- Turtle Head Park, Hampden, Maine - The Protected Property consists of approximately 8.49 acres and includes some undeveloped shoreline along Sucker Brook, Turtle Cove and the Penobscot River.
+It is in the process of being developed into a park for all to enjoy with walking trails, a canoe and kayak launch, picnic tables, ample parking, restrooms, and a beautiful pebble beach looking south along the Penobscot.
 The south end will remain primarily natural.
-As this is a historic site from the logging days of the 1800's you will find remains of lumber mills, old foundation remains and cribbing along the shorelines.
+As this is a historic site from the logging days of the 1800's, you will find remains of lumber mills, old foundation remnants and cribbing along the shorelines.
 A number of majestic mature trees enhance the beauty of the area.

 Partnership Town Properties